 What to Consider

 There are some areas to consider when looking for a fine Swiss Timepiece:

 Sport or Dress:

 First thing to narrow down is whether you want a dress or sport watch.
 Many consider a “nice” watch as a dress watch.
 When your mom says get a nice watch, she is not thinking of a diver, chronograph, GMT, or mechanical multifunction watch.
 Quality Swiss watches also include a variety of masculine sport and multifunction timepieces.
 Examine your lifestyle, then select a watch to match it.
 James Bond got away with a Submariner and a Suit, despite what the fashion purists say.
 Narrowing down the choice of getting a dress or sport watch will also determine the size of the watch; classical dress watches tend to be smaller whereas sport watches tend to be larger.
 Just be sure not to get a watch so large that the lugs are wider than your wrist.

-The next choice is whether to pick a brand that uses its own movement, or a movement by another company such as ETA.
-Watches below $4000 typically have a movement manufactured by ETA, a company owned by the Swatch Group who makes movements used by numerous watch companies.
+The next choice is whether to pick a brand that uses their own movement, or a movement by another company such as ETA.
+Many Swiss watch manufacturers will use a movement manufactured by ETA, a company owned by the Swatch Group who makes movements.
 ETA movements come in four quality levels: